DaniilPolyakov/Application/readme.txt

 6. Run the main program file: main.py
 7. The database.db file contains a film library, tables of new movie rentals and users are blank.

-Enjoy the work of the program
+Enjoy the work of the programm